Saturday 25 Juli to Sunday 2 August

 5* luxury coach with Royal Class seats

 Did you always want to visit Switzerland?
-To really explore major parts of the country?
-Expat Club organises a third epic trip to this beautiful Alpine land in 2019.
-We visit many historic Swiss villages and cities, drive through the most scenic regions, and enjoy the best panoramic views of the highest mountain tops.
-We stay in good 4* and 3* hotels, travel with a great bus with extra leg space and designed a great program for you with several optional visits.
-This will be a trip to never forget.
+To really explore the most beautiful corners of the country?
+Also in 2020, Expat Club organises an epic trip to this beautiful Alpine land.
+We visit many historic Swiss villages and cities, see Europe’s largest waterfall, drive through the most scenic regions with idyllic houses and typical Swiss cows, sail over the country’s most beautiful lake, and of course enjoy the best panoramic views from the highest mountain tops.
+This trip is truly unforgettable and one-of-a-kind.

 “I am grateful for all the serious effort you put into planning and leading the trip.
 After one week of relaxation, I was so used to being guided that I felt strange taking the bus home, since I had to think about which bus to take and where to transfer and all that. 🙂 It was truly a luxury for me to spend a week in complete relaxation and not having to make any plans.” – Participant 2018